bismuthfoundation/Hack-with-BIS/07-Simple Web Auth/readme.md

 ## Account confirmation

 To achieve that, Pokapoka only requires that you send a 0 bis transaction to an address of hers.
-It costs you only the minimal fees (so you prove you have a working wallet, you can't spam the service for free)
+It costs you only the minimal fees (so you prove you have a working wallet, you can't spam the service for free).

+Pokapoka did even give a bisurl (a single string encoding the whole transaction) so you can paste and send in a few clicks from your wallet, without error.

 When the website sees an incoming transaction to that address, it validates the matching account.